 In contrast to its millions of inhabitants and sprawling development, Mumbai surprisingly also has a national park located within its limits.
 It's worth a visit just to see the many ancient Buddhist caves, which have been hand carved into volcanic rock there.
 More caves, dedicated to the Hindu Lord Shiva, can also be found on Elephanta Island.

-- Location: Sanjay Gandhi National Park, in the suburb of Borivali, is 40 kilometers (25 miles) north of Mumbai city center.
+- Location: Kanheri Buddhist Caves at Sanjay Gandhi National Park, in the suburb of Borivali, 40 kilometers (25 miles) north of Mumbai city center.
 Elephanta Island is 10 kilometers (6 miles) east of Mumbai.